-After 20 minutes of using the spray, participants in the study group reported a greater improvement in symptom severity compared to participants in the placebo group.
+After 20 minutes of using the spray, participants in the experiment group reported an improvement in their symptoms than the placebo group.
 One of the oils in the study–eucalyptus–was previously researched and concluded to be very effective for treating chronic bronchitis.

 Do diffusers work for cough and sore throat?

 Maybe.
 Maybe not.
 There simply isn’t any research that shows that diffusing oil in a room can improve a cold or lessen the frequency or intensity of coughing.

 It may be more beneficial to diffuse the oil and apply topically as a chest rub.